KristjanPikhof/ChatVid/README.md

 # ChatVid - Memvid Dataset Management CLI

-A complete command-line tool for managing document datasets with AI-powered embeddings and interactive chat using Memvid.
+A complete command-line tool for managing document datasets with AI-powered embeddings and interactive chat.

+**Powered by [Memvid v1](https://github.com/Olow304/memvid)** - Turn millions of text chunks into a single, searchable video file. 🎬

 ## Features